cya6b/BERT_based_framework_for_ACC/README.md

     python script_1_preprocess.py

-Run the command "python script_3_fine_tuning.py" as the entry point to run the model on BIM spatial recognition.
+Run the command "python script_3_fine_tuning.py" as the entry point to run the model on BIM automated compliance checking.

     python script_3_fine_tuning.py